 That’s right, an all-ball menu!
 (Deepest apologies if that phrase triggers traumatic memories of hearing Koko the gorilla’s All Ball the kitten story in grade school.
 You’re not alone.
 Perhaps these upgraded versions of your favorite college drinks will help?
 You need something to wash down your snacks anyway.)

-When it comes to basketball-shaped foods, nature provides some suitably round ingredients—brussels sprouts, sort of; baby new potatoes; globe grapes—but it may be easier to take matters into your own hands.
+When it comes to basketball-shaped foods, nature provides some suitably round ingredients—Brussels sprouts, sort of; baby new potatoes; globe grapes—but it may be easier to take matters into your own hands.
 You can make anything into a meatball, so that covers the main course, should you desire a full meal.
 But here are some ideas for party-perfect spherical snacks that are good for pretty much any occasion, basketball-related or not, but especially great for watching NCAA games (even if there are no fans in the arenas this year).

 However, fair warning: there happens to be a lot of cheese in this lineup, both literally and figuratively.